lemerleau/EvoEpi/README.md

 # Installation and run
 To be able to reproduce or reuse our code, the following softwares are required:
 ## Requirement
-- Python version 3.6 or higher
+- Python version 2.7 or higher
 - Numpy
 - Pandas
 - Scipy
 - Python-constraint
 - multiprocess
-- pp
+- pp,
-To install all the requirements automatically via minicondo, simply type the following command:
+To install all the requirements automatically via minicondo, simply type the following command:,

       pip -r requirement.txt

 ## Run our code.

-The code is organized in three main parts, all located in the folder src/
+The code is organized in three main parts, all located in the folder `src/`

-- The branching process: src/bp
-- The analytical results :
+- The analytical results in `src/analytic`:
+It contains two files:
+    - `analytic.py`: set of python functions that implement all the analytical results in our paper. it is used in `analytical_seir.py`.
+    - main.py: which shows a simple running example how to use the `analytic.py`

+to run it, simply type in the director src/analytic:
+      python `main.py`

+- The branching process in src/bp:

 - The epidemiological model: src/seir